shanemarvinmay/ml-course/paper.md

 # [Paper: Attention Is All You Need](https://arxiv.org/pdf/1706.03762v5.pdf)

 ## Abstract

-* Status quo is currently to use Convolutional Neural Networks that include an encoder and a decoder
-    * ? look up encoder and decoder ?
-    * best to connect the encoder and decoder through an *attention mechanism*
+* RNNs and CNNs were seen as the best
-        * ? look up attention mechanism ?
+    * They were used with encoders/decoders throughs an attention mechanism
-* What's purposed is a *Transformer based solely on attention mechanisms*
+* 3 tasks were done
+    1. WMT 2014 Englishto-German translation task.
+    Scored 28.4 BLEU.
+    2. WMT 2014 English-to-French translation task. f 41.8 BLEU
+    3. English constituency parsing
+* Why this is important: better job translating, and trains faster.
-    * ? look up transformer ?
+* ?
+Maybe go over RNN, encoder, decoder, attention mechanism ?
+    * ? if time, also what each task entails and what the score means ?

 ## Introduction